What has feminism got to do with financial independence?

 Meanwhile, my wife’s part time accounts job has grown.
 In fact, as I write this I’ve just made supper for the kids whilst my wife is out at work.
 Despite that, The Escape Artist remains secure in his masculinity.

 I revel in the fact that my wife earns more than me.
-She takes no crap from the men that she works with (or from me for that matter).
-And I’m teaching my daughter to kick ass in life.
-The Force is strong in her and she’s a ball-breaker (she bought me one of those T shirts that says “This is what a feminist looks like”). 🙂
+And I’m raising my daughter to be fiercely independent.
+(The Force is strong in her…she bought me one of those T shirts that says “This is what a feminist looks like” 🙂 ).

 Getting to financial independence is hard enough with two incomes, let alone one.
 So guys, if you have a woman in your life that wants to work, it would be madness not to support her in that.